Asmodai/gohacks/doc/validator/manual.md

     perform: ignore
 ```

-In this case, I am using the special action `ignore` that is only available
+In this case, I am using the special action `none` which simply results in
-inside the unit tests, but for production rules you would want to use one of
+no action being performed.
+In the future there is a possibility there will
-the predefined actions available to the validator.
+be more actions one can do with the validator.

 ## Visualisation